zmalone/chef-web-docs/source/build-a-delivery-pipeline/rhel/write-the-build-cookbook/6/_index.md

 Functional tests can run in the Acceptance, Union, Rehearsal and Delivered stages.
 These tests should give you confidence that the system is meeting its business requirements.

 Even when a phase does no work, it still takes time for its recipe to run.
-You can omit phases entirely from the pipeline by including them in the `skip_phases` portion of your project's configuration file.
+You can omit phases entirely from the pipeline by including them in the `skip_phases` portion of your project's configuration file, located at <code class="file-path">~/Development/deliver-customers-rhel/.delivery/config.json</code>.

 Here's an example that skips the phases we haven't discussed here &ndash; quality, security, and functional.